-Bring your own boat or rent a kayak, paddleboat, canoe, stand-up paddleboard, SUP Squatch (6-10 person paddleboard) or rowboat.
+Bring your own boat or rent a kayak, canoe, stand-up paddleboard, or SUP Squatch (6-10 person paddleboard).
 Limited parking spaces are available for those launching watercraft; a daily or annual trailer parking pass is required.

-10 AM-8 PM daily, Memorial Day weekend through Labor Day
+9 AM–8 PM daily, Memorial Day Weekend through Labor Day

 Three Rivers works with the Minnesota Department of Natural Resources, watershed and conservation districts and lake homeowner associations to stop the introduction of exotic species into lakes.
 Learn more.